 In 2009, the San Pablo City Council expanded the P.I.S.T.O.L.
-Program from one officer to a team of four people in order to better fight against juvenile delinquency and violence by working closely with youth.
+Program from one officer to a team of people in order to better fight against juvenile delinquency and violence by working closely with youth.
 The unit was renamed as the Youth & Education Services (Y.E.S.)
 Unit.
-The unit includes School Resource Officers Katie Casalnuovo and Michael Downey, and PST Andrea Barte.
+The unit includes School Resource Officer Michael Downey, and PST Andrea Barte.
 They are supervised by Sergeant Brian Bubar.

 The Y.E.S.
 Unit provides part-time services to our elementary schools and a full-time officer at our middle school.
 The unit provides classes to all children in San Pablo schools; grades three through seventh.
 Topics include the proper use of 911, 'Good Touch, Bad Touch'. bullying, drug and gang prevention, goal setting and life skills and leadership.
 This provides San Pablo children multiple years of positive police contact and the knowledge necessary to avoid drugs and gangs.

 In 2010, the unit introduced the Gang Resistance Education and Training (G.R.E.A.T.)
 Program to San Pablo 6th graders.
 G.R.E.A.T. is a series of 13 lessons designed to teach life skills and is taught in over 1400 communities worldwide.
 The program is a school-based law enforcement officer-instructed classroom program that encourages student participation.
 In order to graduate the program students complete a community project.
 For more information on the G.R.E.A.T.
 Program visit www.great-online.org.

 At the end of each school year, the top students from the G.R.E.A.T. program are recognized at the Annual Community Awards Dinner.
 The purpose of the event is to bring our community closer, create stronger police/community understanding and recognize positive efforts of our youth.